 The Physical Education department is committed to giving all pupils at Marston Vale Middle School the opportunity to participate in a broad curriculum of sports.

 We deliver a broad range of sports and activities that will inspire our pupils and create a real interest for sport.

 The PE curriculum empowers pupils to explore a range of other skills and personal qualities, such as tolerance and respect for rules.

 Extra-Curricular Activities and Opportunities

 We encourage pupils to join our extra-curricular clubs; we regularly compete against other local middle schools in sports such as Rugby, Football, Netball, Rounders and Cricket.
 Many of our teams have achieved excellent results in leagues, tournaments and other events.
 However, the main aims for pupils of this age are enjoyment, the desire to continually improve and the ability to accept winning or losing gracefully.
 We also offer pupils the chance to be Sports Leaders in Year 8; these pupils support the PE department at internal and external sporting events.

-PSHCE - (Personal, social, health, citizenship, and economic well-being education).
+PSHE - (Personal, social, health, and economic well-being education).

-The PSHCE curriculum is designed to help pupils gain the skills, knowledge and understanding they need to lead, healthy, independent lives and to become informed, active and responsible citizens.
+Marston Vale Middle School’s Personal Social and Health Education (PSHE) curriculum is designed to EMPOWER pupils with the skills, knowledge and understanding they need to lead healthy, independent lives and to become informed, active and responsible citizens, while preparing them to make the most of life and work.

 Combined with this, pupils are taught a variety of topics, including;